profMagija/parchive/README.md

 }
 ```

-It seems very repetitive, but this is a small price to pay for having direct access to the
+It seems very repetitive, but this is a small price to pay for having direct access to the archiving machinery.

 ## Why not use `nom`?